ThibeauK/forumistic-blog/posts/post13.md

-The old man embodies questions around machine-necessity.
-Finding embarrassment in their usage.
+The old man embodies questions around machine necessity.
+Finding embarrassment in the usage of labor-saving devices.
 Fundamentally, we need to distinguishing technologies enforcement as essential or an act of comfortability.
-Mechanical tactics substitute artificial structures of know reliability.
+Mechanical tactics substitute artificial structures of known reliability.
 Comparable to computational devices enforcing the production of digital safety nets.
 Electronic tool boxes disconnect us from pure and simple design.
 Their infinite options facilities the creation of restless minds.
-Digital designers reliance on computational machines confesses their detachment from the art of dao . *'Constructed, mechanical, technological artefacts always come too late, when things are in a resting phase, requiring excessive force to move them.
+Digital designers reliance on computational machines confesses their detachment from the art of dao. *'Constructed, mechanical, technological artefacts always come too late, when things are in a resting phase, requiring excessive force to move them.
 The better people are at this (fluid, flexible and easy), the less use the will have for artless mechanical contrivances.'*